devRjj/ngLazy2/README.md

 The Branch created using cli with the help of git checkout -b <branch_name> .

 As I have modified this readme.md file.
 So, until I add those modified file to the git repo it will show a M text in yellow color until I push it to the repository.

+## Writing this in the main file.

+Changes made in the branch will not be visible in the main file until we use "git pull" command in the main branch.